 The treatment that’s recommended for tooth decay can depend on its stage.
 Let’s take a look at the different treatment options based on the progression of tooth decay.

 This earliest stage of tooth decay can actually be reversed before more permanent damage occurs.
 This can be achieved by treating the teeth with fluoride.

 You can receive a fluoride treatment at your dentist’s office.
 It’s often applied to your teeth in the form of a gel or varnish.
 Fluoride works to strengthen enamel, making it more resistant to the acids produced by plaque bacteria.

 Fluoride can also be found in some types of toothpastes and is often present in tap water.
-About 74 percent of Americans that get their tap water from a community water system receive fluorinated water.
+About

 When tooth decay enters this stage, cavities are often present.
 Fillings are used to treat cavities.

 When giving a filling, your dentist will first use a tool to clear away any areas of decay.
 They’ll then fill the hole with a material such as resin, ceramic, or dental amalgam.
 This material is typically the same color as your tooth.